boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 # Update the Description {#desc}

 The IEs listed in the following subsections cannot echo some values that can be seen in a packet.

+Note that if the fixes to the following issues require defining new IEs, these IEs will be moved to a separate document.

 ## tcpOptions